I Can Do That Myself

 Levi’s recently partnered with Alice Saunders to produce bags made from vintage military or industrial fabrics.
 Alice had been making them through her company Forestbound and was approached by Levi’s to make bags for them.
 The partnership was one of the first non-tech-centered partnerships between a Maker and a large company.

 Something else agencies can do is start their own Maker Labs.
-When I was hired by The Richards Group, one of the things that excited me the most about coming to work here was that The Richards Group had its own Maker Lab.
+When I was hired by Click Here Labs, one of the things that excited me the most about coming to work here was that the agency had its own Maker Lab.
 The Lab currently boasts a FlashForge Creator Pro 3D printer, several Oculus Rift headsets, an Amazon Echo, several Arduino boards, a Raspberry Pi and enough tools and distributed know-how in the agency to build pretty much whatever you want.
 It’s also a working lab, with the patina of a shop that is in use regularly.
-The Maker Lab also encapsulates something we hear a lot at The Richards Group.
+The Maker Lab also encapsulates something we hear a lot at Click Here Labs.
 It’s a place to “go out and have fun.”

 So what does this mean for brands in a world where people are increasingly looking around and thinking to themselves, “I don’t need to go out and buy that, I can do it myself.”
 As we’ve seen, brands can partner with Makers to bring their skills and outsider thinking to products they sell.
 They can be seen as partners of the Maker Movement, even if they’re not directly involved.